Ashthon Jones

 Ashthon Jones (born February 27, 1986) is an American singer from Goodlettsville, Tennessee.
 Jones finished as the 13th place finalist on the tenth season of American Idol.

-Early life
+Early life and education

 Jones was born in 1986 to Michelle Anderson.
 She grew up in Valdosta, Georgia, before moving to Goodlettsville, Tennessee, when she was 12.
 She attended W.G.
 Nunn Elementary School in Valdosta as a child.
 Her father died when she was 14, and she ran away from home at 15, but returned home after two and a half years.
 She worked as a retail manager in Nashville before appearing on American Idol.

 American Idol

 Overview

 Jones auditioned for the tenth season of American Idol in Nashville, Tennessee.
 She was not one of the five female vote getters in the semi-final round to advance to the Top 13.
 She was one of the six selected to sing for a wild card and advanced to the Top 13.
 She is the third wild card finalist to be the eliminated first in the finals, with the previous ones being Leah LaBelle from season 3 and Jasmine Murray from season 8 two years earlier.
 The judges unanimously agreed not to save her.